dcdube/CL-FedFR/Head Pose Sort/README.md

-# Sorting Images Using Head Pose Angles
+# Sorting Images using Head Pose Angles

-This section explains how the **head pose angles** which we estimated using **OpenFace** were used as a curriculum to sort the [MS-Celeb-1M](https://doi.org/10.1007/978-3-319-46487-9_6) dataset images from "easy" to "difficult."
+This section explains how the **head pose angles** which we estimated using **OpenFace** were used as a curriculum to sort the [MS-Celeb-1M](https://doi.org/10.1007/978-3-319-46487-9_6) images from "easy" to "difficult."
 To understand how to estimate the **head pose angles**, please refer to the paper and repository below:

 - 📄 **Paper**: [OpenFace: An open source facial behavior analysis toolkit](https://ieeexplore.ieee.org/abstract/document/7477553)
 - 💻 **Code**: [OpenFace GitHub Repository](https://github.com/TadasBaltrusaitis/OpenFace)